-I created the Surya Namaskar yoga lesson plan using the Drag & Drop Yoga Lesson Planner.
+I created the Surya Namaskar yoga lesson plan using the MS Word Yoga Lesson Planner.

 Before teaching Surya Namaskar, you could start off with Surya Namaskar A (slightly watered down version of Surya Namaskar).
 Once your students get got good at Surya Namaskar A, you could teach them full Surya Namaskar (see download link below).
-Then after that you could teach them a few harder versions such as Surya Namaskar B or Surya Namaskar C. Yep, you guessed it, those versions are all available to download within the Yoga Teacher Lesson Plan Kit, along with 1000+ other pre-filled yoga lesson plans.
+Then after that you could teach them a few harder versions such as Surya Namaskar B or Surya Namaskar C. All those versions are available to download within the Yoga Teacher Lesson Plan Kit, along with 1000+ other editable yoga lesson plans.

 Download the FREE sun salutations yoga class plan